-Pale yellow in colour with layered aromas of stone fruit, fresh mango and whispers of spring blossoms and subtle oak.
-The palate is complex with fresh crunchy grape and rich summer fruit flavours, creaminess from time on the lees in oak and clay.
+Pale yellow in color, with layered aromas of stone fruit, fresh mango, and whispers of spring blossoms and subtle oak.
+The palate is complex, with fresh, crunchy grape and rich summer fruit flavors, as well as creaminess from time spent on the lees in oak and clay.
+The elegant structure and texture of the wine promise aging potential and contribute to its balanced length and mouthfeel.
+It will age well for 3–5 years.

 Each component is selected from only the best quality blocks on the Fairview farm.
 The Chenin Blanc, Viognier, Verdelho (a 1st) and Roussanne grapes are all from trellised Fairview vineyards, planted in rich decomposed granite soils on the slopes of Paarl Mountain.
 The Chenin Blanc, Verdelho, and Roussanne vineyards are all south-facing blocks planted high up on the Paarl Mountain slope, just below the Paarl Mountain Reserve.
 The Viognier is planted lower down, just below the original manor house.